Vitthal98/Sentiment-analysis/README.md

 - Skip-Gram Model (SG)
 - Skip-Gram with Negative Sampling (SGNS)

 A simple neural network was used for each implementation.
-In CBOW and Skip-gram, the activation function used is softmax whereas in Skip-gram with Negative Sampling, the activation function used is sigmoid.
+In CBOW and Skip-gram, the activation function used was softmax whereas in Skip-gram with Negative Sampling, the activation function used was sigmoid.

 Syntactic and semantic analogies were also computed for select word examples.